popcorncolonel/comp116-ebailey/alarm/README.md

 Everything has been implemented to the best of my knowledge.

 **Collaborators/people I've discussed it with**
-I briefly discussed this problem with Sam Garfield.
+I very briefly discussed this problem with Sam Garfield.

 **Hours taken**
 Somewhere around 6-10